ArkEcosystemArchive/docs-legacy/docs/tutorials/usage-guides/how-to-use-ark-explorer.md

 ## Conclusion

-With this information, you can now take advantage of the full breadth of functionality contained within the Ark explorer.
+With this information, you can now take advantage of the full breadth of functionality contained within the ARK explorer.
 While this may seem like a simple tool, it is also powerful.
 Block explorers help individuals see what the blockchain is up to!